 Definition 4.6 (Sorting Networks).
 A comparator is a device with two inputs x, y and two outputs x', y' such that x' = min(x, y) and y' = max(x, y).
 We construct so-called comparison networks that consist of wires that connect comparators (the output port of a comparator is sent to an input port of another comparator).
-Some wires are not connected to output comparators, and some are not connected to input comparators.
+Some wires are not connected to comparator outputs, and some are not connected to comparator inputs.
 The first are called input wires of the comparison network, the second output wires.
 Given n values on the input wires, a sorting network ensures that the values are sorted on the output wires.
+We will also use the term width to indicate the number of wires in the sorting network.

 - The odd/even sorter explained in Algorithm 16 can be described as a sorting network. - Often we will draw all the wires on n horizontal lines (n being the "width" of the network).
 Comparators are then vertically connecting two of these lines. - Note that a sorting network is an oblivious comparison-exchange network.
-Consequently we can apply Lemma 4.3 throughout this section.
-An example sorting network is depicted in Figure 4.1.
+Consequently we can apply lemma 4.3 throughout this section.
+An example sorting network is depicted in figure 4.1.